instructor-ai/instructor/docs/examples/exact_citations.md

 In this example, we'll demonstrate how to use OpenAI Function Call to ask an AI a question and get back an answer with correct citations.
 We'll define the necessary data structures using Pydantic and show how to retrieve the citations for each answer.

+!!! note "Motivation"
+    Often times retrival augmented models hallucinate.
+Wouldn't it be great if each sentence came with citations that were no on the chunk level but at the substring level.
+Moreover, to ensure the quote exists we can search the string to find the exact quote!

 ## Defining the Data Structures

 Let's start by defining the data structures required for this task: `Fact` and `QuestionAnswer`.

 !!! tip "Prompting as documentation"
     Make sure to include detailed and useful docstrings and fields for your class definitions.
-Naming becomes very important since they are semantically meaninful in the prompt
+Naming becomes very important since they are semantically meaninful in the prompt.

     * `substring_quote` performs better than `quote` since it suggests it should be a substring of the original content.
     * Notice that there are instructions on splitting facts in the docstring which will be used by OpenAI

-!!! tip "Embedding computation"
-    While its not thet best idea to get too crazy with adding 100 methods to your class colocating some computation is oftentimes useful, here we implement the substring search directly with the `Fact` class.

 ```python
 import openai